DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/3/world2.md

 In front of silent stone statue, Kai couldn't stop himself from trembling.
 Assuming that identity of this stone statue...

-"Me and Rinne are coming from so-called [<span title="Again, when refering to true world author calls it 'true history' jp. 正史 but I don't like it">true</span>] world, where existed hero known as prophet Sid.
+"Me and Rinne are coming from so-called [<span title="Again, when refering to true world author calls it 'true history' jp. 正史 but I don't like it">true</span>] world, where there was a hero known as prophet Sid.
 Human who saved humanity from despair and reversed the stage completely."

 "This much both me and Farin heard already.
-Continue, please?"
+Carry on, please?"

 "Jeanne, what do you think prophet means?"